 Overall, I can't believe we have completed this room challenge and was able to tie it all together.
 I have loved every minute of this and can't wait to join in for another challenge!
 Eventually finish up the 1/2 bath behind that door?
 Or maybe tackle something even bigger, like redoing our master bath?
 The wheels are churning!

-Have you checked out the other participants in this challenge?
+So have you checked out the other participants in this challenge?
 You have head over to Calling it Home, and see all the other bloggers big reveals!
-Certainly, some serious rock stars over there and I’m honored to be a part of it!
+Certainly, some serious rock stars over there and I'm honored to be a part of it!

 A special thank you to Linda, creator of this challenge.
 You've inspired me to create a beautiful space in my home and made me stick to a tight schedule to complete it in record time.
 Most importantly, I loved every. single. drop!